Kimi-Arthur/KifaNet/src/Kifa.Api.Files/KifaFile.Add.md

 anything registered is guaranteed to be the same file.

 If the file path is known, it's first compared with that info.
-Then if a file with the same SHA256 is found, compare with that info too.
+Then, if a file with the same SHA256 is found, compare with that info too.